juliensees/Comp-Tia-Prep/attacks.md

             reader
     - Skimming
           - special hardware that is inserted into an ATM or gas pump to steal PIN and card info

+### Network and App Attacks

+- On-path attack - when an attacker is between two targets communications
+        - formerly "man-in-the-middle"

+      - DNS Poisoning - an attack agains the DNS system that resolves a requeset away from legitimate                servers
+              * DNS IS THE SYSTEM THAT RETURNS AN IP ADDRESS FROM A GIVEN DOMAIN NAME
+             - Domains that host malware then have a negative reputation

+     - ARP Poisoning - when an attacker changes Address Resolution Protocol (ARP) records in a way that                     resolves the attacker's MAC address to a legitimate IP address

+- App Attacks

+   * Resource exhaustion attacks
+     - Denial-of-service (DoS)
+             - where an attacker attempts to make a networked resource unavailable to others by                                disrupting and overwhelming.
+     - Distributed-Denial-of-Service (DDoS)
+             - a DoS attack in which multiple computers work together to cause a denial of service.
+             - the attacking computers are usually compromised by malicious software.
+     - DNS Amplification attack.
+             - when an attacker spoofs lookup requests to DNS servers and redirects the response
+                toward a target.
+                  - the response is larger than the request, allowing the attacker to amplify efforts
+      - Buffer overflow.
+              - when a program overruns a buffer's boundary as a result of a too-large input and.                                overwrites adjacent memory locations.
+                 - memory locations are often well-defined, allowing an attacker to write the overflow.                          code into an executable area of the memory

+              * can be used to change info and escalate privileges
+        - Privilege escalation
+                - when an attacker elevates his privileges to gain access to resources he wouldnt have
+                - the ability to elevate the privileges can be caused by a bug or simple oversight